-We present a solution that automatically identifies duplicates of a given issue.
-Using NLP methods, we create a ‘fingerprint’ vector representation for each issue and store each ‘fingerprint’ in a designated knowledge base.
-When a new issue arrives, its configuration and log files are processed through a pipeline that converts them into a new ‘fingerprint’.
-Recommendations of potential duplicates can be drawn using the designated knowledge base and a machine learning algorithm that aims to find similar ‘fingerprints’.
-The session presents the successful implementation of this solution at Dell’s production systems, leading to a significant reduction of issues’ resolution time.
+Ran Taig and Omer Sagi outline a solution that leverages NLP and machine learning algorithms to automatically identify duplicate issues.
+The solution creates a “fingerprint” vector representation for each issue and stores each ‘fingerprint’ in a designated knowledge base.
+When a new issue arrives, its configuration and log files are processed through a pipeline that converts them into a new fingerprint.
+Recommendations for potential duplicates can be drawn using the designated knowledge base and a machine learning algorithm that aims to find similar fingerprints.
+Ran and Omer describe the successful implementation of this solution in Dell’s production systems, which has led to a significant reduction in the resolution time for issues.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?